 Laura finished her PhD thesis titled “Stability in the combinatorics of representation theory” in 2016.
 Laura, a rising star in the area of Algebraic Combinatorics, currently hold a tenure track position at North Carolina State Univesity.

 Stefan was a frecuent visitor to the group during his PhD at Simon Fraser University in Vacouver.
 During this time, he delved into some ideas regarding the study of Kronecker coefficients, which partially stemmed from our group’s discussions.
-Additionally, he wrote an article with us on a new symmetry exhibited by the Littlewood-Richardson coefficients.
-Stefan currently holds a postdoctoral position with the quantum information group of Adan Cabello (Sevilla).
+Additionally, he discovered a new symmetry exhibited by the Littlewood-Richardson coefficients.
+Afterwards, Stefan came back to Sevilla for postdoctoral position with the quantum information group of Adan Cabello (Sevilla).
+During this second period, Stefan collaborated with us on questions related to records of trees and forests.

 Álvaro’s undergraduate senior thesis yielded two publications on the study of the plethysm of symmetric functions.
 Following his time in Sevilla, Álvaro authored a Master’s thesis at the University of Bonn under the supervision of Catharina Stroppel and Jacob Matherne.
 Presently, Álvaro is pursuing his Ph.D. under the guidance of Mark Wildon at Bristol University.

-In collaboration with Álvaro and the senior members of the group, Luis and Álvaro, both undergraduate students at the time, discovered a combinatorial proof of the Graham and Pollak formula for the determinant of the distance matrix of a tree, utilizing the Gessel-Viennot involution.
+Luis’s and Adrian Lillo senior’s thesis were the result of a collaboration with Álvaro Gutiérrez Cáceres, and the senior members of the group.
+We provided a combinatorial proof of the Graham and Pollak formula for the determinant of the distance matrix of a tree, utilizing the Gessel-Viennot involution.
+Nowdays, Luis is working towards his PhD in Sevilla, this time focusing in number theory, and under the direction of Antonio Rojas and Alberto Castaño.

 Virtual Seminaire